 The Beginner’s Guide to Crochet

-With brands like Wool And The Gang bringing knitting and crochet to the high street, crafting is making a comeback in 2020.
+With lockdown lingering and brands like Wool And The Gang bringing knitting and crochet to the high street, crafting continues to trend in 2021.

 Determined to learn how to crochet this year?
 We’ve enlisted the help of knitting and yarns expert Abby Parkes of Luxury Yarns for some tips and tricks to get you started.
 We’ve even made some basic stitch videos to prove we practice what we preach.
 Read our guide on learning how to crochet…